hudongsheng-debug/FITSQuickLook/README.md

 - Added safeguards for large full-image operations to improve stability
 - Redesigned the startup experience with the new FITS QuickLook X 6 visual style
 - Further refinements across the interface, animations, and scientific workflows

+## Version 6.2.6  New Features
+- New windows are now brought to the front automatically when opened.
+- Added ROI and Full selection modes for Matrix analysis.
+- Introduced Markup tools, including arrows, text, rectangles, and circles, with customizable colors.
+- Added PNG export for annotations.
+- Added Clear and Redo actions for markup editing.
+-Improved overall usability and workflow efficiency.

 ## 🧠 Use Cases